 The following is the result of the responses received to TSB Circular 111 (13 September 2023) before the deadline (2359 hours UTC on 10 January 2024) concerning the proposed approval on 26 January 2024 of draft revised Recommendation ITU-T A.8 in accordance with the provisions of WTSA Resolution 1, Section 9 (Geneva, 2022).

-A.8 Ten Member States responded to TSB Circular 111, agreeing to authorize TSAG to proceed with the Approval of this ITU-T text; One Member State among the 10 Member States provided comments, which are given in the attachment to this TD (clauses 3.6 and 6.3 as well as the title of Figure 1 (yellow highlighted)); no other Member States responded to this Circular concerning this ITU-T text.
+A.8 Eleven Member States (Canada, China, France, Korea (Rep. of), Myanmar, Netherlands (Kingdom of the), Norway, Portugal, Russian Federation, United Kingdom and United States) responded to TSB Circular 111, agreeing to authorize TSAG to proceed with the Approval of this ITU-T text; One Member State (Russian Federation) among the 11 Member States provided comments, which are given in the attachment to this TD (clauses 3.6 and 6.3 as well as the title of Figure 1 (yellow highlighted)); no other Member States responded to this Circular concerning this ITU-T text.

 Accordingly, pursuant to 9.4.5 of WTSA Resolution 1, TSAG may proceed with consideration of approval of the text in question.